Alan Rickman

 Childhood and Family

 Alan Sidney Patrick Rickman was born on February 21, 1946, in London, to an Irish father and a Welsh mother.
-Though his father worked in a factory, he was a skilled artist, and his mother, a homemaker, was an excellent singer.
+His father may have worked in a factory, but he was also a skilled artist, while his mother, a homemaker, possessed a beautiful singing voice.

 The family was relatively poor.
 In addition to Alan, the Rickmans had three other children: older brother David (born 1944), younger brother Michael (born 1947), and sister Sheila (born 1949).